 There are many ways to install Ruby on Rails but the current trend is to use a package manager to keep things in order.
-The best two options for package management are rvm
+The best two options for package management are rvm and rbenv.
+This entry will use RVM.

-This article is for anyone interested in using rbenv
+This article is for anyone interested in using rbenv instead

 Step 1 - Install Homebrew